rhaamo/kicad-amiga2000/README.md

 # Revision

-Current schematics are 6.0 plus various 6.2 fixes incorporated as soon as I understand them on my board.
+Current schematics are based on 6.0 plus known 6.2 fixes.

 # Libraries